-On December 4th 2017, or over 6 months ago, I ordered a Click and Grow Smart Garden 9 for reviewing it on this site, and to grow some fresh greens at home.
-When we first reviewed the product after 2 months and weren’t very excited about it.
+Over 6 months ago, I ordered a Click and Grow Smart Garden 9 for reviewing it on this site, and to grow some fresh greens at home.
+When we first reviewed the product after 2 months and we thought it was pretty good.
 After tinkering with it, I do think it requires a second review.

 Starting first with the customer experience.